akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 * `ActorSource.actorRef` relying on `PartialFunction` has been replaced in the Java API with a variant more suitable to be called by Java.

+## Additional changes

+### System global Materializer provided

+A default materializer is now provided out of the box.
+For the Java API just pass `system` when running streams, for Scala an implicit materializer is provided if there is an implicit `ActorSystem` available.
+This avoids leaking materializers and simplifies most stream use cases somewhat.

+Having a default materializer available means that most, if not all, usages of Java `ActorMaterializer.create()` and Scala `implicit val materializer = ActorMaterializer()` should be removed.

+Details about the stream materializer can be found in [Actor Materializer Lifecycle](../stream/stream-flows-and-basics.md#actor-materializer-lifecycle)